rodmk/legacy_enhancement_suite/README.md

 Features
 --------
-### General Layout
-- Adds links to the following:
- - Character image to character design page.
- - Level box to stat point allocation page.
- - Player flag to flag editor.
- - Energy count to Job Center or Observatory depending on level.
- - Credits count to Bank.
- - Tokens count to Casino.

 ### Healing
-- If "Hospital" is a Quick Link, a new "(Heal)" link is created beside it.
- - *This link is essentially a full heal.
- - *Sanctuary of Healing will not have the same effect; the Quick Link is too long.
 - Binds the "H" key on your keyboard to a full heal.
  - As long as you are not in a text box and press "H", you will make a full heal.
- - *Makes the above kind of redundant, but it's there if you like clicking.

 ### Player Profile
 - You can now hover over Items in Players' Profiles to view it's details as a tool-tip.
-- Player EXP when hovered over now has "," for easier viewing.
-- The weekly points earned in the "Honor" Tab in Players' Profiles now has "," for easier viewing.

 ### Market
 - You can now hover over Items searched to view it's details as a tooltip.